OISF/suricata/doc/userguide/rules/meta.rst

   msg:"ET MALWARE Win32/RecordBreaker CnC Checkin";
   msg:"ET EXPLOIT SMB-DS DCERPC PnP bind attempt";

-To continue the example of the previous chapter, this is the keyword in action in an actual rule:
+To continue the example from the previous chapter, the msg component of the signature is emphasized below:

 .. container:: example-rule